A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-On the other hand, when considering the improvement of 2C protocol relative to the absence of treatment reported in Table \ref{t:t6d}, the most important and highly correlated parameter becomes tumor immune suppression ($\rho_4$), with the initial percentage of CAR-T resistant cells ($\delta_{1}$), mitotic stimulations ($\rho_2$ and $\rho_3$), the initial tumor size ($T_{0}$), and the initial percentage of TMZ resistant cells ($\delta_{2}$), also playing roles.
-Note that, even here with only CAR-T monotherapy, the initial percentage of TMZ resistant cells correlates with improvement is survival due to the high aggressiveness ($r_2$) of TMZ resistant population ($R_E$).
+When considering the improvement of the 2C protocol in relation to the absence of treatment reported in Table \ref{t:t6d}, the most important and highly correlated parameter becomes tumor immune suppression ($\rho_4$), with initial percentage of CAR-T-resistant cells ($\delta_{2}$), mitotic stimulations ($\rho_2$ and $\rho_3$), initial tumor size ($T_{0}$), and initial percentage of TMZ-resistant cells ($\delta_{1}$), also playing roles.
+Note that even here, with only CAR-T monotherapy, the initial percentage of TMZ resistant cells correlates with improvement is survival due to the high aggressiveness ($r_2$) of the TMZ resistant population ($R_E$).

-Fig. \ref{fig:f20d} shows the tumor dynamics for the MVP and Kaplan-Meier curves for the 2C protocol.
+Figure \ref{fig:f20d} shows the tumor dynamics for the MVP and KM curves for the 2C protocol.